vpsfreecz/vpsadminos/docs/containers/declarative.md

 ```

 If your pool should contain **only** declarative containers.
 To remove all
-imperatively created users, groups and containers, you can set option
+imperatively created users, groups, repositories and containers, you can set
-`osctl.pools.<pool>.pure`:
+option `osctl.pools.<pool>.pure`:

 ```nix
 osctl.pools.tank = {